SU crashes out of ACC Tournament in largest loss of the year, falls to NC State 83-58

 Fair struggled to get going in the first 10 minutes against NC State this time around, not able to find shooting space.
 But her tenacity on the defensive end helped Syracuse to a couple of transition lay-in’s.

-Matched up against Saniya Rivers, Hayes and the rest of NC State’s big guards, Syracuse’s backcourt was stifled, unable to get into the paint with the usual aggressiveness.
+Matched up against Saniya Rivers, Hayes and the rest of NC State’s big guards, the rest of Syracuse’s backcourt was also stifled, unable to get into the paint with the usual aggressiveness.

 Currently on a two-game win streak, No. 9 seeded Syracuse entered the Atlantic Coast Conference Tournament listed as the last team of the “last four in,” according to ESPN’s Bracketology.
-A postseason win wouldn’t grant the Orange entrance into the NCAA Tournament, but it would greatly increase their chances.
-That prospect looked less and less likely as the game went on.
+A postseason win would have greatly increased their chances, but that prospect looked less and less likely as the game went on.

+“My hope is that the committee sees us as a possible 64, 68,” Legette-Jack said.
+“If not, maybe the NIT.
+If not, the mirror is going to tell us we left it out there and we were pretty darned good.”

 Georgia Woolley stood stagnant on the left wing.
 As the shot clock ticked down, she let go a shot from range, over NC State’s Aziaha James, to bring Syracuse within seven, 19-12.
 Woolley’s make was one of just two three-point makes from the Orange in the first half.

-First, Nyah Wilson wanted a screen.
-She didn’t get one.
-Then, Perkins mentioned for help on the opposite wing and no one came.
-Perkins tried to keep her dribble to get a clean shot off but the ball was stripped from her possession, mid-attempt, and a shot clock violation ensued.
-NC State then went the other way with Rivers driving hard to her right to score.
+First, Nyah Wilson didn’t get a screen after motioning for one.
+Then, the same happened to Perkins on the opposite wing.
+Perkins tried to keep her dribble but the ball was stripped from her mid-shot and a shot clock violation ensued.
+NC State scored quickly on the other end with Rivers driving hard for the score.

 Saniaa Wilson spun and dished to Fair sitting in the right corner.
 Without hesitation, Fair rose and shot, canning the jumper for her first make from range.
 She tried another on Syracuse’s next offensive possession, but missed the mark.

+After the half, the Orange continued to miss from outside the arc, unable to muster any more than the two which Fair and Woolley combined for.
+The joint six points was the lowest total from three since Nov.
+14 in SU’s win over Binghamton.

 Syracuse started the third quarter down 32-26 before Woolley made two quick layups — one of which was a three-point play.
-Driving to her left past Jakia Brown-Turner, she tossed in a floater.
-A few possessions later, she drove toward the left baseline and laid the ball in after receiving contact to make it 34-31 in favor of NC State.
+A few possessions later, she drove toward the left baseline and laid the ball in again through contact, making it 34-31 NC State.

-James sprinted down the floor with Fair on her hip, desperately trying to stay in front of her.
-The NC State guard managed to keep ahead and executed a perfect ball-fake to free up position for an open layup.
-James’ make gave the Wolfpack an eight-point lead with 6:43 remaining in the penultimate period.
+James sprinted down the floor with Fair on her hip, trying to stay in front.
+The NC State guard managed to keep ahead and executed a perfect ball-fake to free herself up for an open layup.
+The Wolfpack took an eight-point lead with 6:43 remaining on the shot.

+“I thought in the second half she did a great job for the most part making good decisions and distributing the ball,” NC State head coach Wes Moore said of James’ play.

+Although the sophomore guard struggled early on for the Wolfpack, she quickly adjusted to the quick pace.
+Tasked to fill starting point guard Diamond Johnson’s shoes for a fifth straight game, James recorded 10 points, six rebounds and a team-high five assists.

 For the following two minutes, the Orange kept taking hits, unable to stop NC State from continuously scoring inside.
-The deficit slowly grew as Syracuse couldn’t find a response.
 James scored again with her left and Hobby converted a couple of easy looks inside.
-SU trailed by double-digit points with three minutes to play in the third quarter.
+SU trailed by double digits with three minutes to play in the third quarter.

+“They just played more as a team,” Dariauna Lewis said.
+“They played more together and we played individually and that messed us up.”

-It took NC State a while to get used to the new defensive front, but once it did, James, Baldwin and Brown-Turner had no problem in finding space near the top of the key.
+It took NC State a while to get used to the new defensive front, but once it did, Hobby, Baldwin and Brown-Turner had no problem in finding space near the top of the key.
 Several iterations of high-low action ensued, which resulted in more baskets for the Wolfpack.
+Baldwin finished shooting a perfect 7-7 from the field and ended with 14 points.
+Hobby and Brown-Turner combined for 13 rebounds and both finished with a team-high 16 points.

+“One thing you can’t say is there was something left we could have tried,” Legette-Jack said about Syracuse’s defensive schemes.
+“We tried it all.”

 Published on March 2, 2023 at 4:21 pm